quintel/documentation/docs/main/heat-built-environment.md

 2. For new housing/building stock, the actual slider value is used to calculate the future heat demand for space heating, based on an average surface area per newly built unit.
 _Example: In the image above, the typical heat demand for space heating for new apartments is set at 65 kWh/m2.
 The starting value of number of new residences is set to 0 by definition.
 If the number of new residences is set at 100,000, the heat demand for space heating increases by 100,000 apartments x 65 kWh/m2 x 84 m2/apartment._

-Please note that crucially, the *typical heat demand slider values _cannot_ be used to calculate the useful heat demand for existing building stock*.
+Please note that crucially, the **typical heat demand slider values _cannot_ be used to calculate the useful heat demand for existing building stock**.
 There are two reasons for this:
 1. The starting year values for the typical heat demand values are typically not derived from the actual heat demand for space heating data.
 In fact, they are often derived from different sourced entirely.
 2. As mentioned above, the future year values of the typical heat demand sliders are only used as a scaling factor.
 Unlike for new residences/buildings, the actual slider value is not used to calculate heat demand in the future year.

 Additionally, the typical heat demand sliders are used to calculate insulation costs.
-See the ['Costs']**LINK** section for details on this topic.
+See the ['Costs'](cost-insulation-costs) section for details on this topic.

 ### Hot water
 The demand for hot water is only defined for households.
 Residences of all housing types and build years are assumed to have the same hot water demand, since it is assumed to depend mostly on human behavior.
 The behavioral impact on hot water demand can be altered using the corresponding slider under the ['Development of demand'](https://energytransitionmodel.com/scenario/demand/households/development-of-demand) section.